ibmverse/verse-developer/_tutorials/tutorial_live_text.md

 # {{page.title}}

 This tutorial will get you started creating a live text extension for Verse.
-This is a follow on tutorial to [Your First Application for IBM Verse][7](tutorial_verse_developer.html)
+This is a follow-on tutorial to [Your First Application for IBM Verse][7](tutorial_verse_developer.html)

-There is much more detailed documentation available [here][8], but it's not required to complete the tutorial.
+There is much more detailed documentation available [here][8], but it's not required for completing the tutorial.

 ---